river-view/riverview-central/.github/ISSUE_TEMPLATE/riverview-activity-template.md

 ---
-name: RiverView Activity Template
+name: RiverView Task Template
-about: The primary template for creating a ticket in the RiverView project
+about: The primary template for creating a task in the RiverView project
 title: ''
 labels: ''
 assignees: ''